You were married outside of Germany and would like to change your name after marriage?

 If you want to choose the married name according to German law, you can choose between the birth name or current family name of each spouse.
 This married name automatically extends to all children born in the marriage or future children.

 Alternatively, you can choose the married name according to a foreign law.
 This is possible if one of the spouses has this particular citizenship.
 If the spouses choose foreign law, they can choose all married names this law allows.
 A married name chosen according to foreign law does not automatically extend to children born in the marriage.
 Both spouses must sign the name declaration in person at the consulate.

-(each as original and two copies)
+(each as original PLUS 2 copies)